almostearthling/whenever/README.md

 Only two types of event are supported, at least for now.
 The reason is that while on Linux DBus handles the majority of the communication between the system and the applications, via a well described subscription mechanism, other environments provide a less portable interface -- even more aimed at usage through APIs that are directly coded in applications.
 However, in many cases specific checks involving _command_ based conditions can be used to inspect the system status: for example, on Windows the [reg](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/reg) command can be used to inspect the registry, and the [wevtutil](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/wevtutil) command to query the system event log.

-One notable exception, which is also particularly useful, is the _notification_ of changes in the filesystem for watched entities (files or directories), which is implemented in **Whenever** as one of the possible events that can fire conditions, the other being _DBus signals_ which are generally available on linux desktops (at least _Gnome_ and _KDE_).
+One notable exception, which is also particularly useful, is the _notification_ of changes in the filesystem for watched entities (files or directories), which is implemented in **whenever** as one of the possible events that can fire conditions, the other being _DBus signals_ which are generally available on linux desktops (at least _Gnome_ and _KDE_).

 Note that if an event arises more that once within the tick interval, it is automatically _debounced_ and a single occurrence is counted.

 All _event_ definition sections must start with the TOML `[[event]]` header.

-The associated conditions must exist, otherwise an error is raised and **Whenever** aborts.
+The associated conditions must exist, otherwise an error is raised and **whenever** aborts.

 #### Filesystem changes

-This type of event arises when there is a modification in the filesystems, regarding one of more monitored files and/or directories. **Whenever** allows to monitor a list of items for each defined event of this type, and to associate an _event_ based condition to the event itself.
+This type of event arises when there is a modification in the filesystems, regarding one of more monitored files and/or directories. **whenever** allows to monitor a list of items for each defined event of this type, and to associate an _event_ based condition to the event itself.
 A sample configuration follows:

 ```toml
 [[event]]